mmrumii/health_inspector/README.md

 # health_inspector
-A website to help people finding medical services like Hospital, Farmarcy, Diagonstic center etc.
+A website to help people finding medical services like Hospitals, Pharmacy, Diagonstic centers etc.

-When user seach a service, the website provides results based on
+When user search a service, the website provides results based on
 <ul>
   <li>Location</li>
   <li>Price</li>